-Actual 2021 (\$000) Actual 2020 (\$000)
+Actual 2021 Actual 2020

+(\$000) (\$000)

 Capital commitments

 Property, plant and equipment

 Not later than one year - 836

 Later than one year and not later than five years - -

 Total capital commitments - 836

 Operating leases as lessee

 The Council leases property, plant and equipment in the normal course of it business.
-The future aggregate minimum lease payments payable under non-cancellable operating leases are as follows: Not later than one year 26 59 Later than one year and not later than five years 47 73 Later than five years Total non-cancellable operating leases 73 132
+The future aggregate minimum losco

+payments payable under non-cancellable operating leases are as follows: The luture aggregate millimum icase

+Not later than one year 26 59

+Later than one year and not later than five years 47 73

+Later than five years - -

+Total non-cancellable operating leases 73 132

+Outputing larger as larger
-Operating leases as lessor

-Some property, including reserves land, is leased under operating leases.
-The future aggregate m collected under non-cancellable operating leases are as follows: inimum lease paymen its to be
+Operating leases as lessor Some property, including reserves land, is leased under operating leases.
+The future ag araasta minimum laasa nauma nte to bo

+igregate minimum lease payme ents to be

+collected under non-cancellable operating leases are as follows: 22 22
-Not later than one year 22 22

-Later than one year and not later than five years 71 72
+Not later than one year Later than one year and not later than five years 22 71 22 72

-Later than five years 42 59
+Later than five years Later than five years 42 72 59

+Later than five years 42 39

 135 153